All Episodes

 Well, when polling starts to come out that shows Barack Obama ahead of her, that argument really goes to pieces.

-So you can see the drive by's here are just beside themselves with excitement and glee.
+You can see the drive-bys here are just beside themselves with excitement and glee because they like covering exciting things.

-And of course they think this was unexpected.
+And of course, they think this was unexpected.

-Uh and and she's it didn't take much to cause it, didn't take much for a lot of this to happen.
+Didn't take much for a lot of this to happen.

-And I'm convinced, folks, uh that her support outside of a minority of Democrat power brokers is actually fairly thin.
+And I'm convinced, folks, that her support outside of a minority of Democrat power brokers is actually fairly thin.

 I actually believe this.

-She just it's nothing real about this.
+She just, there's nothing real about this.

 I don't think Democrats, I don't think they really like her.

-I think there's more fear of the whole Clinton machine inside the Democrat Party than there is genuine affection uh for Mrs. Clinton.
+I think there's more fear of the whole Clinton machine inside the Democrat Party than there is genuine affection for Mrs. Clinton.

 They don't like her bullying tactics.